XAWalter/nearest_neighbor/README.md

 common algorithms that is utilized for this type of data analysis is the Nearest Neighbor

 algorithm.
-In the project, the nearest neighbor algorithm was utilized to eﬀectively select a
+In this project, the nearest neighbor algorithm was utilized to eﬀectively select a

 set of data features to maximize the ability to categorize subsequent subjects.